SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 5. Monitor - Keep track of each employee's responsibilities

 ### 1. Process - Identify tasks causing "approval hell"
 Before being able to fix "approval hell", problem tasks need to be identified.

+Look for tasks which frequently take a long time to be approved.

-For example, there might be delays in approval for induction completion.
+For example, there might be delays in approval for induction completion because the person assigned to approve it is often busy.

 ### 2. Assign - Appoint trusted subject matter experts to be responsible
 Start building out a list of people who are experts on that subject.
 Those people will become the ones responsible for approvals.